 The Max Mara spring 2019 collection went heavy on the warm browns as well, combining fabrics and textures for an elegant outcome.
 Layers are certainly a trend here, with the brand’s traditional coats also finding their way onto the stage.

 It might be a spring collection, but we certainly would not mind wearing this lineup for the fall season as well.
 Think professional woman meets ancient come future designs.
 It’s hard not to fall in love with it, especially those polka dotted looks we found in there.

 The Fendi spring/ summer 2019 show was dominated by the Hadid sisters, as both Gigi and Bella took to the stage in designs that were quite stunning.
 The siblings have been seen on multiple Milan shows to date, but that tight knit crop top and khaki cargo ensemble was impossible to look away from, especially when paired with emerald peep-toe heels.

-What made the Fendi spring 2019 show truly stand out, however, was the use of pockets, bags and exaggerated tan leather.
+What made the Fendi spring 2019 show truly stand out, however, was the use of pockets, spring 2019 bags and exaggerated tan leather.
 Like Max Mara, there was a focus on the browns, with a whole lot of accent on the large pockets trend.
 Whether they are puffy poacher pockets on silk blouses or tan leather ones on vinyl coats, this was a huge highlight that should definitely be bought into.

 Utility is a common theme for spring 2019, with street meets chic being translated uniquely by each designer on each runway show.
 Like Ferretti, Fendi too has switched gears and preferred to target the younger audiences.
 The showstopper?
 It is most certainly the updated Baguette.